odevauchelle/pyFreeFem/documentation/free-surface_aquifer.md

 This approximation fixes the free boundary; it is therefore straightforward to solve it with finite elements.
 It will also prove the basis for a better approximation of the solution.

+The complete code for this problem is [here](../examples/free-surface_aquifer/linearized_problem.py).

 ### Build the mesh

 There are of course many ways to build the mesh.
 Here's an option that favors clarity over terseness.
 We first define and name the points we need: